alvarogarcia7/blog_source/source/_posts/draft_programming-as-theory-building.md

  This view suggests that programmers are not only text writers (i.e., typewriters) but need deeper insights into the problem at hand.

+ In 228.3,

+  > programming [...] must be the programmers' building up knowledge of a certain kind, knowledge taken to be the programmers' immediate possession, any documentation being an auxiliary, secondary product.

+This idea is repeated in Brandolini's Model Storming, in 2013, compared to the paper in 1985:

+  > Software development is a learning process; Working code is a side effect